 You can adjust the amount of water that a urinal uses with a number of different devices.
 A cistern volume adjuster is available in a variety of designs, including a device that works by retaining a proportion of the cistern water behind a dam.

 There are currently two types of waterless urinals available:

 - Siphonic traps contain a barrier that is inserted into the urinal bowl that the urine passes through to the drain.
 These types of waterless urinals require specialist cleaning and the replacement of the barrier fluid every one to two weeks depending on use.

 - Deodorising pads are devices that use a pad impregnated with a deodorising chemical inserted into the S bend.
 Depending on use, the pad may require replacing once a week.

 Tax breaks for water efficient equipment

-Many of the technologies your business could employ to reduce the amount of water used by urinals may be eligible for tax allowances under the Enhanced Capital Allowance (ECA) scheme - see first-year allowances for water efficient technologies.
+Many of the technologies your business could employ to reduce the amount of water used by urinals may be eligible for tax allowances under the Enhanced Capital Allowance (ECA) scheme - see Enhanced Capital Allowances for efficient technologies.